Tax Write-Off for Small Business: What Counts in 2026

 Other Commonly Missed Write-Offs

-State and local taxes.
-Texas has no state income tax, but franchise tax, property tax on business assets, and other state/local taxes are deductible on federal returns.
+- State and local taxes.
+Texas has no state income tax, but Texas franchise tax, property tax on business assets, and other state/local taxes are deductible on federal returns

 Documentation: Where Write-Offs Live or Die

-Claiming a deduction without documentation is like writing a check without money in the account.
-It might not cause problems immediately.
+Claiming a deduction without documentation is like writing a check with no money in the account.
+It might not cause problems right away.
 But it creates serious exposure if the IRS comes looking.

 The IRS requires records that support every deduction claimed on a return.
 According to IRS Topic No. 305, this includes receipts, canceled checks, bank statements, invoices, mileage logs, and any other documentation that proves the expense was real and business-related.